Communist society: Individuality, freedom and creativity

 A communist society would free individuals from long working hours by first automating production to an extent that the average length of the working day is reduced and second by eliminating the exploitation inherent in the division between workers and owners.
-A communist system would thus free individuals from alienation in the sense of having one's life structured around survival (making a wage or salary in a capitalist system), which Marx referred to as a transition from the "realm of necessity" to the "realm of freedom".
+A communist system would thus free individuals from alienation in the sense of having one's life structured around survival (making a wage or salary in a capitalist system), which Karl Marx referred to as a transition from the "realm of necessity" to the "realm of freedom".
 As a result, a communist society is envisioned as being composed of an intellectually-inclined population with both the time and resources to pursue its creative hobbies and genuine interests, and to contribute to creative social wealth in this manner.
-Karl Marx considered "true richness" to be the amount of time one has at his disposal to pursue one's creative passions.
+Marx considered "true richness" to be the amount of time one has at his disposal to pursue one's creative passions.
 Marx's notion of communism is in this way radically individualistic.

 Marx's concept of the "realm of freedom" goes hand-in-hand with his idea of the ending of the division of labor, which would not be required in a society with highly automated production and limited work roles.
 In a communist society, economic necessity and relations would cease to determine cultural and social relations.
 As scarcity is eliminated, alienated labor would cease and people would be free to pursue their individual goals.
 Additionally, it is believed that the principle of "from each according to his ability, to each according to his needs" could be fulfilled due to scarcity being non-existent.